Hadroproduction of t anti-t pair with a b anti-b pair with PowHel: Introduction

-The scope of this letter is to present the simulation of the \ttbb\ LHE's.
-The process under consideration represents an example of unprecedented complexity in \powhel\ (and also among all the processes considered for matched NLO and PS predictions), which raises some technical difficulties, worth of detailed description.
-Phenomenological analyses are left for a more detailed publication.
+The scope of this article is to present the simulation of the \ttbb\ LHE's.
+The corresponding predictions at the NLO accuracy were first presented in Refs.~\cite{Bredenstein:2009aj,Bevilacqua:2009zn,Bredenstein:2010rs}.
+The process under consideration represents an example of unprecedented complexity in \powhel, which raises some technical difficulties, worth of detailed description.